-- This example is for illustration purposes only for individual residents of BC, Alberta, Saskatchewan, Manitoba, Ontario, and Nova Scotia, with up to 50% of the funds being invested in BC based companies and up to 80% of the funds being invested in Mineral Issuers engaged in exploration for Critical Minerals.
-An investor's tax benefits may vary depending on their individual tax situations and the Partnership achieving various objectives and expenses. - The Federal and provincial governments allow deduction of 100% of qualifying expenditures.
+- This example is for illustration purposes only for residents of BC, Alberta, Saskatchewan, Manitoba, Ontario, and Nova Scotia, with up to 50% of the funds being invested in BC based companies and up to 80% of the funds being invested in Critical Minerals.
+An investor's tax benefits may vary depending on their individual tax situations and the Partnership achieving various objectives and expenses. - 2.
+The Federal and provincial governments allow deduction of 100% of qualifying expenditures.
 Federal (33%), and Provincial BC (20.5%), Alberta (15%), Saskatchewan (14.5%), Manitoba (17.4%), Ontario (20.53%) and Nova Scotia (21.00%) tax benefits of flow-through investment. - 3.
-Expenditures eligible for the CMETC, if enacted as proposed, will not also be entitled to the Federal ITC.
-This example assumes that of the \$22,000 net invested capital, 80% of the expenditures will be eligible for the CMETC.
-That figure is then multiplied by the 30% CMETC rate and by a figure equal to one hundred percent (100%) minus the provincial tax credit rate, as applicable.
-Note that the CMETC may not be implemented.
-See "Risk Factors Tax-Related". - 4.
-In this example only the BC provincial tax credit is calculated, as there is no certainty that investments will be made in jurisdictions with a provincial tax credit for mining activities.
-This figure assumes that of the \$22,000 net invested capital, 20% of the expenditures will not be eligible for the CMETC.
-That figure is then multiplied by the BC provincial tax credit rate and by the federal tax credit rate. - 5.
-The Net tax costs future years represent the claw back of federal and provincial ITCs (BC only) at MTR in 2022. - 6.
-The Net tax benefit future years represents that tax benefit on issue and the Partnership's costs at MTR recognized over future years. - 7.
-The Tax Benefit as a percentage of Net Cost is calculated as Net Tax Benefit divided by Net Cost of Investment (BC \$16,608 / \$8,392). - 8.
-After Tax Return is calculated as Net Cost of Investment / Gross amount Invested.(BC \$8,392 / \$25,000).
+CMETC is calculated on Mineral Issuers who qualify for the CMETC as a 30% federal tax credit, while the Federal ITC is calculated on Mineral Issuers who qualify for other than Critical Minerals, as a 15% federal tax credit.
+The calculations are based upon 80% of the invested funds being in Mineral Issuers who do qualify for the CMETC. - 4.
+In this example only the BC Provincial Tax Credit is calculated, as there is no certainty that the invested funds will be into jurisdictions with a Provincial Tax Credit for mining activities. - 5.
+The Issue and Partnership Costs tax benefit is calculated based upon the after tax amortization of the issue and partnership costs over a five (5) year period.
+BC year 1 is calculated as \$3,500 x MTR x 20% = \$374.50. - 6.
+The Net tax costs future years represent the claw back of federal and provincial ITCs (BC only) at MTR in 2024. - 7.
+The Net tax benefit future years represents that tax benefit on issue and the Partnership's costs at MTR recognized over future years. - 8.
+The Tax Benefit as a percentage of Net Cost is calculated as Net Tax Benefit divided by Net Cost of Investment (BC \$16,534 / \$8,466). - 9.
+After Tax Return is calculated as Net Cost of Investment / Gross amount Invested.(BC \$8,466 / \$25,000).

-The foregoing example does not include the capital gains tax on the disposition of shares, where the adjusted cost base of the shares disposed of will be nil.
+The foregoing example does not, include the capital gains tax on the disposition of shares distributed to the Unitholders upon dissolution of the Partnership, which then the adjusted cost base of the shares sold will be nil.
 Investment examples may vary accordingly with the investor's marginal tax rate.
-The BC provincial tax credit reduces the CEE eligible for the federal credits, and such credits can lead to a negative CCEE and therefore an income inclusion in 2023.
+The BC credit reduces the CEE eligible for the federal credit, and both credits can lead to a negative CEE and therefore income inclusion in 2023.
+This investment example is based on the Partnership completing the offering of \$10,000,000.